 10 Other Awesome Things to do in Amsterdam This Weekend

-If you’re looking for an activity or two to take part in during your weekend in Amsterdam, here are a few of the best activities for you to choose from:
+If you’re looking for an activity or two to take part in during your weekend in Amsterdam, here are a few of the best things to do in Amsterdam for you to choose from:

 The guide will tell you many historical facts about the city as you sail through the canals and waterways.
 You’ll also get a chance to hear about the local hotspots and nightlife – so be sure to take notes.

-If you’re a fan of the arts, this is a must-see during your stay!
+If you’re a fan of the arts, this is a must-see hidden gems in Amsterdam!
 This incredible museum is home to the works of famous historical artists such as Jan Steen, Frans Hals, Vermeer and Rembrandt.

 All of these things combine to show you 800 years of Dutch history!

 Discover the incredible world of Heineken and where its beer was first brewed.
-The Heineken brewery was built in 1867 and since has become a museum or monument to the company.
+The Heineken brewery was built in 1867 and since has become a museum or more accurately a monument to the company.